J0nGM/TankGame/README.md

 #### What can be improved:
 - The tank movement could be smoother and more responsive.
 Also inmport bullet physics to make it more realistic
+- Better collision detection between the tank, bullets and other objects in the game
 - The level design could be more varied and interesting, with different themes and challenges
-- Adding sound effects enhance the gaming experience
+- Adding sound effects creat a better the gaming experience
 - Have a better 3D model for the tank.
 One that actually can have rotations on the belt, so that it would look more realstic
 - More detailed textures and enviroment to make the game more immersive
 - Have a diffrent type of look on the enemies turrents